MrSjodin/docker-elk-compose/README.md

 > :information_source: Configuration isn't dynamically reloaded, you will have to restart individual components after you've made any configuration change.

+> :information_source: There's a default syslog listener enabled on TCP/UDP 514 (on host, 5514 in the container) - please note that you might need to reconfigure grok patterns, date/time formats and so on.
+Such edits are to be made in `./docker-elk-compose/logstash/pipeline/logstash.conf`.

 > :information_source: Basic licensing is enabled by default.
 To change to full (trial), modify `./docker-elk-compose/elasticsearch/config/elasticsearch.yml` and replace  `basic` with `trial`.

 > :heavy_exclamation_mark: You have to run `docker-compose build` first if you switch branch version or update a base image.